Only have one day in San Antonio? Don’t worry, there’s plenty to do, see and explore in the south Texas city of San Antonio!

 Buy the San Antonio Explorer Pass to get a discounted price on several sites.

 4. San Antonio Botanical Garden

-This highly rated botanical garden is a must-visit for nature enthusiasts in San Antonio.
-With scenic views, 38 acre expansive grounds, walking trails, a pond and a plethora of flowers and plants, you could easily spend all day here!
+This highly-rated botanical garden is a must-visit for nature fans in San Antonio.
+With scenic views, 38-acre expansive grounds, walking trails, a pond, and a plethora of flowers and plants, you could easily spend all day here!